mitexleo/fediroma/docs/installation/netbsd_en.md

     --stateless
 ```

-## Creating a startup script for Pleroma
+## Creating a startup script for Akkoma

 Copy the startup script to the correct location and make sure it's executable: